henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 * `auth-url` is the keystone endpoint.
 Find it in horizon in Access and Security > API Access > Credentials
 * `tenant-id` is the id of the project (tenant) you want to create your resources on
 * `domain-id`is the id of the domain your user belongs to
-* `subnet-id` is the id of the subnet you want to create your loadabalancer on.
+* `subnet-id` is the id of the subnet you want to create your loadbalancer on.
 Get it in Network > Networks and click on the respective network to get its subnets

 There are other sections we're not going to cover here, such as the one that provides volumes to Kubernetes via Cinder: